Behaviors of Individuals and Groups Lab (BIG lab)

 Combining social psychology, sociology, and network science, we investigate individual-level consequences—such as prejudice, substance use, or pro-environmental behavior—and group-level outcomes, including polarization, conflict, and broader societal change.
 We adopt a range of methods, including longitudinal social network analysis, computational modeling, experiments, and real-world interventions to understand how personal and collective behavioral patterns evolve over time.

-The BIG Lab will be established in 2026.
 In the near future, we will be expanding the team by recruiting PhD students, postdoctoral researchers, and student research assistants with an interest in social networks, intergroup relations, and the diffusion of attitudes and behaviors.

 International Collaboration